What to expect on Sundays

-Why does your adult teaching last for so long?
+How long does your adult teaching last for?

-Often the adult teaching slot lasts for 30–40 minutes, occasionally even longer.
+Often the adult teaching slot lasts for 30–40 minutes.
 We believe that it is important to ‘get our teeth in’ to the Word of God and spend sufficient time studying it together.
 Though we live in a ‘fast-food’ culture, we believe that thorough and stimulating Bible study is like eating a good meal – it takes time to eat it, and even longer to digest.

 What happens if I bring my children to church?

 Except for in our Gateway congregation, we start our Sunday services with all-age worship The children and youth stay in for the first three quarters of an hour, they then will go to various groups according to their age.
 Our Kids and Youth Teams are available to help you and your children settle in to their group and make the most out of their time with us.
 Team members are police-checked as part of our Child Protection Policy.
 Check out more under Kids

 Why do people raise their hands in your services?

 For a start, the raising of hands is not something everyone has to do, okay?
 It is simply a natural response for many people as part of praise and worship.
 You see a similar reaction when a football team scores a goal, or at a music concert.
 It’s the same as that, except what people are celebrating is the person and work of Jesus Christ, the joy of knowing we are loved, and as we lift our hands we are showing physically that we are submitted to God.
 Simple, eh?